($1,320) Cost to ship a car from Tucson, AZ to Milwaukee, WI

 The time of the year

-Seasonal demand and weather conditions in both Tucson and Milwaukee can impact car shipping prices.
+The time of year and weather conditions in Tucson and Milwaukee play a major role in determining car shipping rates.

 Extreme heat may cause discomfort if you choose to move in the summer.
 Pay close attention to heat sensitive household items such as instruments, antique furniture, and electronics.